zuixjs/zuixjs.org/source/pages/documentation/about/index.md

 &nbsp;

-`zuix-cli` is a tool for the command-line shell for creating a starter project, adding new pages or components, bundling and compressing into a single HTML file all resources used in a page, either local or remote.
+`zuix-cli` is a tool for the command-line shell for creating new projects, adding pages or components, bundling and compressing into a single HTML file all resources used in a page, either local or remote ones.
-The web starter project is based on [Eleventy](https://11ty.dev/), a versatile static site generator that works very nicely together with *zuix.js*.
+Project starter templates are using [Eleventy](https://11ty.dev/) as site generator, which works very nicely together with *zuix.js*.

 **Features in brief**